- Allergic Living - http://allergicliving.com -

 Posted By Jennifer Van Evra On 2013/08/22 @ 8:44 am In Food Allergy | No Comments

-At first she didn’t show any symptoms and her mother gave her a dose of antihistamine; but in 20 minutes the systemic reaction began.
+At first Natalie didn’t show any symptoms and her mother gave her a dose of antihistamine; but in 20 minutes the systemic reaction began.
 Her father, a physician, gave her three doses of epinephrine, but it wasn’t enough to stop the rapid-fire chain of events.
 She began vomiting, her throat swelled to the point where she could no longer breathe and she went into cardiac arrest.
-She died in his arms.
+She died in her parents’ arms.

-“It’s beyond words what they’re feeling,” said the Rev. Michael Kiernan of Our Lady of Assumption, the family’s church.
+“It’s beyond words what they’re feeling,” Rev. Michael Kiernan of Our Lady of Assumption, the family’s church, said in early August 2013.

 Natalie’s story has spiked fears among Allergic Living’s readers, in particular parents of children and teens with food allergies.
 It has also raised questions about just what to do in case of an accidental allergen ingestion, so we turned to two experts for answers.
 First to be interviewed is Dr. Robert Wood, the director of Pediatric Allergy and Immunology at the Johns Hopkins Children’s Center in Baltimore.
 Next is Dr. Susan Waserman, an allergist and professor of medicine at McMaster University in Canada.